vedaareydeva/hackerrank/README.md

 ## 20. Querying the Document
 Disintegrating an input para to lines, sentences and word and produces outputs as a result of certain queries.

+## 21. Structuring the Document
+Application of structs to disintegrate a document into sentences, words and lines and print the same.